TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power_System_Receiver.md

 ![Average Daily Incident Shortwave Solar Energy in Cookeville](https://github.com/user-attachments/assets/54da8901-0ce2-4f99-8b62-4655a71fa84b)
 Figure 5: Average Daily Incident Shortwave Solar Energy in Cookeville.
 [3] <br />

 Figures 3, 4, and 5 above graphically represent historical weather data.
 The graphs show what intuition would likely lead one to conclude that the winter months like December and January are going to be the worst case scenarios for solar generation with reduced daylight hours, increased cloud coverage, and lower solar energy, so it will be important to prove that the chosen ACOPOWER 5 W 12 V solar panel will be able to provide enough power to charge the battery during these cases in the calculations section.
 It will also be an important decision by the design team to locate the receivers and its power system in a location with maximum sun exposure, minimizing shadows while also protecting the system from damage by passerbys.
+A monocrystalline solar panel was chosen for the design for the increased efficiency when compared to a polycrystalline solar panel.
+The price point and minimum wattage is only slightly higher for a monocrystalline panel than the less efficient polycrystalline panels.
+This increased wattage and small price increase gives much more flexibility for the design and allows more room for error at only a small price increase.
 <br />

 ## Joinfworld 6x6x4 Outdoor Electrical Box
 The Joinfworld Outdoor Electrical Box will provide protection to the system from the elements.
 This NEMA box is rated at IP67 which protects the system from rain, snow, dust, wind, and UV.
 The design team chose this option to ensure the safety of the many sensitive electrical components from a variety of weather conditions.
 This NEMA box is also similarly priced to competiors, but this product was the closest sized options for our need at the lowest price.
 <br />